bsd/dbt-arc-functions/utils/README.md

 `python create_or_update_standard_models.py`

 #### Plain English what it does
-This function allows you to build out models based on the sources we've used before ([found here.](https://github.com/bsd/dbt-arc-functions/tree/main/macros)) This function will build a set of models in the desired project.
+This function allows you to build out models based on the sources we've used before ([found here.](https://github.com/bsd/dbt-arc-functions/tree/main/macros)) This function will build a set of models in the desired project, by generating sql files that reference macros within a folder structure recognized by dbt.

 ---